 (c) any marine pollutant identified in the IMDG Code.Application

 Masters of vessels carrying dangerous or polluting goods and bound for the Port of Cowes are required to inform the shipping agent or Cowes Harbour office in accordance with Schedule II of the regulations before entering the Southampton (Cowes) Pilotage area.

-Where no e-mail or facsimile facilities exist on board the Master shall inform Cowes Harbour radio on VHF Channel 69 during office hours or Vessel Traffic Services (VTS) Southampton on VHF Channel 12 that Schedule II has been completed and of any deficiencies that exist.
+Where no email facilities exist on board the Master shall inform Cowes Harbour radio on VHF Channel 69 during office hours or Vessel Traffic Services (VTS) Southampton on VHF Channel 12 that Schedule II has been completed and of any deficiencies that exist.

-A Merchant Shipping Notice explains how the operator (defined in the regulations as the owner, charterers, manager or agent) and the ships Master should comply with the regulations.
-An example of Schedule II can be found in this MSN.Duties of the Pilot
+An MCA Merchant Shipping Notice (MSN) explains how the operator (defined in the regulations as the owner, charterers, manager or agent) and the ship’s Master should comply with the regulations.
+An example of Schedule II can be found in the MSN.Duties of the Pilot

 Any pilot engaged in berthing, unberthing or manoeuvring a ship who concludes: